tasmota/docs/docs/Matter-Internals.md

 # Matter Internals

-!!! tip "Matter is only supported on ESP32x based devices and requires a specific build with `#define USE_MATTER_DEVICE`"
+!!! tip "Matter is included by default in most ESP32 builds, otherwise requires `#define USE_MATTER_DEVICE`"

 Below are implementation notes to understand and extend Matter.